Darkorin/readmegenerator/README.md

 I used it to build the README that you are reading right now.
 So you can use this as a basic formatting reference.

 ## FAQ
-* Q: Can I insert images into this readme? <br>* A: Yes but you'll have to type them where you want them in markdown format.
+* Q: Can I insert images into this readme?
+    * A: Yes but you'll have to type them where you want them in markdown format.

 ## Contributors
 [Darkorin](https://api.github.com/users/Darkorin)